HeIIow2/linear-algebra/README.md

-# linear-algebra
+# Linear Algebra Training thingie
-a website to create exercises to learn things like the crossprodukt or dotprodukt
+A website to create exercises to learn things like the crossprodukt or dotprodukt.
+Probaply all that will ever be on there are simple things.
+No fancy ones.

 The currently implemented exercises are:
  - the skalarprodukt.
  - the crossproduct.

 The whole thing is currently hosted [https://ln.topdf.de/Linear_Algebra/](here).
+Feel free to use it as you wish but please credit me if possible

 Have fun :)

-And feel free to use it however you please but please credit me.